St Nicholas with Bonvilston Community Council

 The Community Council only holds a record of minutes dating from 2013.

-The council has adopted a Privacy and Data Retention Policies to comply with the General Data Protection Regulation (GDPR).
+The council has adopted a Privacy and Data Retention and Disposal Policies to comply with the General Data Protection Regulation (GDPR).
 As an individual, you have a right to access your data; you can make a subject access request verbally or in writing.
 The Council will respond to your request within 20 working days.
 There is no fee for submitting a subject access request.

 The Council is registered with the Information Commissioner's Office.
 This is confirmed by our certificate, and our details are published on the Information commissioners Office (ICO) website for public viewing.
 Please make requests using our Subject Access Request Form.
 An Accessible and updated docx version will be available later in 2021.